 |Customer support||24/7 live chat, email, FAQ, tutorials||24/7 live chat, knowledge base, support tickets|

-Just by looking at the table, you can tell that both providers do an excellent job when it comes to app support.
-Both NordVPN and PureVPN have apps for major platforms, apps for Android TV and Fire TV, as well as browser extensions for Chrome, Edge and Firefox.
+Just by looking at the table, you can tell that each provider does an excellent job when it comes to app support.
+Both NordVPN and PureVPN have apps for major platforms, apps for Android TV and Fire TV, as well as browser extensions for Chrome and Firefox.

 Both can be manually set up on routers, firewalls, and NAS.